SeiryuZ/HemeWeb/proposal/README.md

 In this project, I will show that the proposed approach will help the HemeLB project by improving the workflow's usability, auditability, and reproducibility.
 In this section, I will define what I mean by these terms and outline how I will measure success.

 Also, to support these claims, I will develop an experimental web application called HemeWeb.
-HemeWeb will use container technology to run HemeLB simulations on cloud infrastructure.
+HemeWeb will use container technology to run HemeLB simulations on commercial cloud infrastructure.
 It will be the basis of future deployment in other commodity hardware infrastructure.
 For instance, Hospitals would want patient-related simulations to run on their own infrastructures.
+This implementation will addrees three topics outlined above.

 * **Usability**

   I will define usability in this project as the ease of use of the software to run a simulation.
 HemeWeb will reduce cognitive efforts needed to run said simulations.
-Enabling non computer expert, defined as people who  never compile a C program, to run blood flow simulation with simple documentation.
+Enabling non computer expert, defined as people who can install and run the software without technical support, to run blood flow simulation.
 I will measure this usability criteria along four metrics of usability that Nielsen [37] use.
 These metrics are success rate, time needed, error rate, and user's satisfaction on running a simulation.

 * **Reproducibility**

   Ease of reproducing a simulation is the definition of reproducibility in this project.
 Users, given enough information, should be able to reproduce past simulations with ease.
 HemeWeb will provide reproducibility by enabling user to reproduce past simulations with simple interface.
-On top of that, the web application will make it easy to run a simulation with past parameters.
+On top of that, the web application will make it easy to run a simulation with past configurations.
 Enabling easy reproduction of past simulations.
 Like how I measure usability criteria, I will also measure reproducibility along four metrics.
 These are success rate, time needed, error rate, and user's satisfaction on reproducing a past simulation.

 * **Auditability**